 For example, in a customer database, a simple field like “country” might be entered as “USA,” “United States,” or “U.S.A.”
 Data normalization will ensure that all entries for this field are standardized as “United States,” providing cleaner data for analysis.

 Without normalized data, businesses run into problems when trying to analyze inconsistent or incomplete information.
 Data normalization offers a range of benefits that help organizations improve the quality of their AI models and analytics.
+Key benefits of data normalization include:

-One of the main reasons to normalize data is to improve accuracy.
+One of the main incentives to normalize data is to improve accuracy.
 When data is inconsistent or redundant, it can lead to incorrect conclusions.
 Data normalization removes these inconsistencies, ensuring that the information analyzed is accurate and reliable.

 Machine learning models perform better with normalized data.
 Normalization ensures that the input data is structured and comparable, which allows algorithms to find patterns and make predictions more effectively.
 For example, certain models require data to be within specific ranges, and normalization ensures that this condition is met.